-Risk Classification: Finance Risk Owner: Grimshaw, Andrew Scrutinising Committee: Finance & Investment Committee Underlying Cause/Source of Risk: • Appropriate support ing evidence not available Gross Rating Current/Net Rating Target Rating CIPs not supported by detailed milestone plan.
-20 20 6 CIPs not embedded in budgets.
+Risk Classification: Finance Risk Owner: Grimshaw, Andrew Scrutinising Comm ittee: Finance & Investm ent Committee Underlying Cause/Source of Risk: • Appropriate support CIPs not supported by detailed milestone plan.
+CIPs not embedded in budgets.
 CIPs not owned by relevant manager.
 Benchmarking of CIPs not undertaken.
 CIP governance not clearly defined and in place.
-Board/FIC scrutiny of CIP planning and delivery not in plan ce.
-CIPs not delivering in line with expectations.
-Capacity and capability not available to support delivery.
-Existing Controls Positive Assurance of Controls Further Actions Due Date 1 Appropriate supporting evidence available for CIP 1 On-going reporting to CIP Programme Board 1 Engage add itional support to drive the 30/09/15
+Board/FIC scrutiny of CIP planning and delivery not in p CIPs not delivering in line with expectations.
+Capacity and capability not available to support delivery ace.
+Gross Rating 20 Current/Net Rating 20 Target Rating Existing Controls Appropriate supporting evidence available for CIP.

-Existing Controls Positive Assurance of Controls Further Actions Due Date Appropriate supporting evidence available for CIP.
 All CIPs supported by detailed milestone plan.
 All CIPs embedded in budgets.
 All CIPs owned by relevant manager.
 Benchmarking of CIP opportunity.
 CIP governance clearly defined and in place.
 Board/FIC scrutiny of CIP planning and delivery in place.
 CIPs delivering in line with expectations.
 Capacity and capability available to support delivery.
 All CIPs supported by Quality Inputs Assessments.
-Gaps in Controls As per underlying causes On-going reporting to CIP Programme Board, FIC and Quality Committee.
-On-going review of CIP opportunity takes place.
-1 Engage additional support to drive the CIP Programme.
-2 Ensure all schemes have clear project plans.
-3 Embed all CIPs in budgets.
-Ensure managers sign off.
-4 Review current benchmarking information.
-5 Review and confirm CIP governance Revised 30/06/16
+Positive Assurance of Controls 1.
+On-going reporting to CIP Programme Board, FIC and Quality Committee.
+2. On-going review of CIP opportunity takes place CIP Program 2 Ensure all s plans.
+3 Embed all C managers s 4 Review curr information. chemes have clear project CIPs in budgets.
+Ensure ign off. ent benchmarking Due Date 30/09/15 Revised 30/06/16 30/09/15 Revised 30/06/16 30/09/15 Revised 30/06/16 On-going Revised 30/09/16 31/03/16 revised to 30/06/16